Iceland's volcanic archipelago

 Mostly uninhabited, all islands are edged by steep sea cliffs that are home to millions of puffins and other sea bird colonies.

-Heimaey, the only inhabited island, was the site of an eruption in 1973 that buried 400 buildings under thick lava— some of which have been partially uncovered and preserved.
-Short flights to Heimaey depart regularly from the Reykjavík Domestic Airport and the Herjólfur ferry has regular passages from Landeyjahöfn on the south coast.
+Heimaey, the only inhabited island, is worth a visit if you have time.
+Short flights to Heimaey depart regularly from the Reykjavík Domestic Airport.
+You could also hop on the Herjólfur ferry that leaves regularly from Landeyjahöfn on the south coast.

 View South Iceland